omeka/classic-enduser/docs/Technical/ConfiguringThumbnailCreation.md

 Choosing a Strategy
 -----------------------------------------------------------

-Omeka uses the command-line tool `convert` from ImageMagick by default to create thumbnail images for uploaded files.
+Omeka Classic uses the command-line tool `convert` from ImageMagick by default to create thumbnail images for uploaded files.
 Instead, you can choose to use the PECL ext/imagick extension (Omeka 2.2 and above) or the PHP GD extension (Omeka 2.3 and above).

 The Imagick and GD options both avoid the need to call out to a command-line.
 PHP's GD extension is less advanced than ImageMagick but is more widely available.